DHS home page

 F. Issuing Benefits and Changes

-1. Reporting Changes
+1. Processing Changes

+For changes that are required to be reported, clients may report by telephone, office visit, report form, or other written notice.
 Changes are considered reported effective the date the information is received by the Department.

 Changes reported for one program are considered reported for all programs in which the client participates, and should be acted on according to the requirements of each program.